stfbk/stfbk.github.io/_tools/Micro-Id-Gym.md

 ---

 **Micro-Id-Gym** is a framework where users can develop hands-on experiences on how IdM solutions work and increase their awareness related to the underlying security issues.
+It is open-source, released under [Apache-2.0](https://www.apache.org/licenses/LICENSE-2.0) license and and you can contribute by visiting the project’s [repository](https://github.com/stfbk/micro-id-gym).

 <!--The tool is available on request.
 If you are interested in trying the tool, please contact us via email.
 (Contact information is available at the bottom of this webpage.)-->